The Maine Guide to Section 8 Housing

 Section 8 in Maine has specific eligibility requirements for participants.

-- Citizenship - At least one household member must have U.S. residency or legal citizenship status, though some exceptions apply for refugees or asylees.
+- Citizenship - At least one household member must be a U.S. citizen or eligible non-citizen.

 - Minimum Rent - Recipients must pay a minimum amount per month toward rent, depending on their household composition.